 First & Second Level Thinking

-- To be right, your thinking has to be different in order to beat those whose thinking is the same.
+- To be right, your thinking has to be different to beat those whose thinking is the same.

-- Investment approach be intuitive and adaptive rather than be fixed and mechanistic.
+- Your investment approach needs to be intuitive and adaptive rather than be fixed and mechanistic.

 - First-level thinkers look for simple formulas and easy answers.
 Second-level thinkers know that success in investing is the antithesis of simple.